CPU: 3.6GHz Intel Core i9-10910 (10-core, 20MB cache, up to 5.0GHz with Turbo Boost)

-And, while it’s not quite the powerhouse workstation that the iMac Pro is, with the ability to order a configuration with a 10-core processor (a first for the standard iMac), and a new AMD Radeon Pro 5700 XT with 16GB of GDDR6 memory (which is the model we’re testing here), it’s not far off.
+And, while it’s not quite the powerhouse workstation that the iMac Pro is, nor does it have the newly released super-speedy M1 chips that have launched with the latest MacBook Pro, MacBook Air and Mac Mini, with the ability to order a configuration with a 10-core processor (a first for the standard iMac), and a new AMD Radeon Pro 5700 XT with 16GB of GDDR6 memory (which is the model we’re testing here), it’s not far off.

 The Apple iMac 27-inch (2020), then, is a serious machine for creative professionals who are looking for a compact yet powerful all-in-one – with some great new features that will appeal to people working from home as well.

 iMac 2020: Price

 As with previous models, the 2020 model comes in a number of configurations, and you’re able to tweak these further to get a specification – and price – that suits your needs and budget.